Cohomology of the Bruhat-Tits strata in the unramified unitary Rapoport-Zink space of signature $(1,n-1)$

 {\mathcal{L}}

-Rapoport-Zink spaces are geometric objects which can be seen as deformation spaces for some $p$-divisible group equipped with additional structures.
-This structure depends on a wide range of data.
-They are defined by means of a moduli problem, granting them with commuting actions from some $p$-adic and Galois groups.
+Rapoport-Zink spaces are geometric objects which can be seen as deformation spaces for a $p$-divisible group equipped with additional structures.
+They are formal schemes over the ring of integers of a $p$-adic field, and they are constructed by means of a moduli problem which grants them with commuting actions from some $p$-adic and Galois groups.
 Therefore, the étale cohomology of these spaces carries representations of these groups simultaneously, and it is expected to realize a local version of Langlands correspondance.
 Computing this cohomology is an arduous problem in general.
 So far it has only been entirely described in a few special cases such as the Lubin-Tate tower or the Drinfeld space ; in particular both of them correspond to Rapoport-Zink spaces of EL type.\\ The difficulty in studying the cohomology of the Rapoport-Zink spaces is maybe reflected by the lack of precise understanding of their geometry in general.
 However, for some specific choices of the set of data, the resulting moduli space may display some nice geometric features, giving hopes that their cohomology could be accessible.
-It is the case of the unitary unramified PEL Rapoport-Zink space $\mathcal M$ of signature $(1,n-1)$, on which a stratification with good properties has been succesfully constructed by Vollaard and Wedhorn in a series of two papers \cite{vw1} and \cite{vw2}.
-It is called the Bruhat-Tits stratification and it is interesting for at least two reasons.
-First, the strata are indexed by the set of vertices of the Bruhat-Tits building of a $p$-adic unitary group defined by the PEL data.
-It is done in such a way that the underlying combinatorics of the stratification is entirely described in terms of the building.
-Second, the closure of each individual stratum is isomorphic to a Deligne-Lusztig variety.
-They usually show up in Deligne-Lusztig theory, whose aim was the classification of the irreducible representations of finite groups of Lie type.
+It is the case of the unitary unramified PEL Rapoport-Zink space $\mathcal M$ of signature $(1,n-1)$, whose special fiber $\mathcal M_{\mathrm{red}}$ is described by the Bruhat-Tits stratification constructed by Vollaard and Wedhorn in a series of two papers \cite{vw1} and \cite{vw2}.
+This stratification $\{\mathcal M_{\Lambda}\}_{\Lambda}$ has two interesting features.
+On the one hand, the closed strata $\mathcal M_{\Lambda}$ are indexed by the set of vertices $\Lambda$ of the Bruhat-Tits building of a $p$-adic group of unitary similitudes $J$ defined by the PEL data.
+On the other hand, each individual closed stratum $\mathcal M_{\Lambda}$ is isomorphic to a Deligne-Lusztig variety.
+They usually show up in Deligne-Lusztig theory, whose aim is the classification of the irreducible representations of finite groups of Lie type.
 In particular, the cohomology of these varieties has been extensively studied in the past decades.